Should you build or buy usage-based billing?

 Accelerated implementation and reduced complexity

-Modern billing platforms enable implementation of usage-based billing systems in hours rather than months, making the process easy to build and maintain [3].
+Modern billing platforms like Lago enable implementation of usage-based billing systems in hours rather than months, making the process easy to build and maintain [3].
 This acceleration directly impacts revenue recognition and customer onboarding capabilities.

 Technical infrastructure advantages